PriyanshiNegi/PriyanshiNegi/README.md

-### Hi there I am Priyanshi 👋
+### Yello!
+I am Priyanshi👋 a Salesforce Developer
-- 🌱 I’m currently on a Full-Stack Development Journey
+- 🌱 On a Full-Stack Development Journey
-- 👯 I’m looking to collaborate on anything interesting
+- 👯 looking to collaborate on anything interesting

-- 🤔 I’m looking for help with my programming skills
+Feel free to reach out if there is anything that I can help you with

 <!--
 **PriyanshiNegi/PriyanshiNegi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 - 📫 How to reach me : my email
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact:
+- ⚡ Fun fact: I am a Salesforce Developer
--->
+- 🤔 I’m looking for help with developing my programming skills -->

 ![Priyanshi's GitHub stats](https://github-readme-stats.vercel.app/api?username=PriyanshiNegi&show_icons=true)